apache/gravitino/docs/integration-test.md

 }
 ```

-If you have Docker installed and a special CI Docker container running, the `./gradlew build` command
+If you have Docker installed and a special CI Docker container running, the `./gradlew test -PtestMode=[embedded|deploy]`
-will automatically execute all the test cases.
+command will automatically execute all the test cases.
 ```
 -------------------- Check Docker environment --------------------
-Docker server status .............................................
-[Running] Graviton CI Hive Image exists locally ............................
-[Yes] Graviton CI Hive container is already running ....................
-[Yes] Use exist Graviton CI Hive container to run all integration test.  [embbeded/deploy Test]
+Docker server status ............................................. [running] Graviton CI Hive container is already running .................... [yes] Use exist Graviton CI Hive container to run all integration test.  [embbeded|deploy test]
 ------------------------------------------------------------------
 ```

-If Docker is not installed or the special CI Docker container is not running, the `./gradlew build` command
+If Docker is not installed or the special CI Docker container is not running, the `./gradlew test -PtestMode=[embedded|deploy]`
-will skip the test cases that depend on the special Docker environment.
+command will skip the test cases that depend on the special Docker environment.
 ```
 -------------------- Check Docker environment --------------------
-Docker server status .............................................
-[Stop] Graviton CI Hive Image exists locally ............................
-[No] Graviton CI Hive container is already running ....................
-[No] Run only test cases where tag is not set `DOCKER-NAME`.            [embbeded/deploy Test]
+Docker server status ............................................. [stop] Graviton CI Hive container is already running .................... [no] Run only test cases where tag is not set `CI-DOCKER-NAME`.         [embbeded|deploy test]
 ------------------------------------------------------------------
 ```